hrgdavor/bunnyspin/README.md

 # bunnyspin

-TODO, move docker to obsolete or docker folder, and switch to https://linuxcontainers.org/incus/ as it has systemd and looks to be much better option.

-Here is a fun (at least for me) take on spinning up servers, whether it is provisioning or whatnot.
+Here is a fun (at least for me) take on spinning up servers, whether it is provisioning a VPS/bare-metal, creating images and whatnot.

-I’ve gone all-in on [Bun](https://bun.sh) for this utility; its blazing-fast, batteries-included approach makes it the perfect engine for me when provisioning VPS servers or Docker images, and it should be an equally good fit for other Docker-compatible environments and even bare-metal servers.

 It is wise to keep options open so you can spin up the same stack across different environments: development, CI/CD, staging, and production, without changing my flow.
 To squeeze as much as possible out of on-prem hardware, and mix it with VPSs or cloud providers wherever it makes practical and economic sense.

 **NOTE:** This is an Ubuntu-only zone for now.
 Whether it's a base image or bare metal, I’ve tuned everything for Ubuntu and don't have immediate plans to branch out to other flavours.

-**NOTE** Building multi-component images has downsides, leading to various caveats.
-And there are differences to account for when provisioning inside docker versus provisioning on a VPS.
-Speed of iteration and quick layering will offset the extra effort, and deepens the knowledge of docker itself.
+## Bun in bunnyspin

+I’ve gone all-in on [Bun](https://bun.sh) for this utility; its blazing-fast, batteries-included approach makes it the perfect engine for me when provisioning VPS servers or Docker images, and it should be an equally good fit for other Docker-compatible environments and even bare-metal servers.

 I am keeping an eye on https://github.com/pulumi/pulumi/issues/13904 pulumi and bun integration there.

+## Goals (some will change along the way)

+- Usable both for creating images and provisioning a VPS/bare-metal
+- Focus on ubuntu
+- Keeping stepping stones usable.
+As it exapnds some kind of framework will emerge (like it or not).
+  - Specific lerned for making things work for provisioning should be mentioned in docs or comments
+  - Keep smallest units of work usable alone (or at leas simple to make standalone)
+  - try to take note of choices made (priorities, and scale it assumes, as others will have different)

 The project will not be publishing packages unless happens some need to do so, for now will use experience collected here and copy parts to real projects.

+# Docker (abandoned)

+Building multi-component images has downsides, leading to various caveats in Docker.
+There are differences to account for when provisioning inside docker versus provisioning on a VPS.
+Speed of iteration and quick layering could have offset the extra effort (that deepens the knowledge of docker itself).

+After discovering [incus](https://linuxcontainers.org/incus/) that does not seem to have those issues(systemd), docker is going in to project's obsolete pile.

 # Getting started